LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 ## Who borrows books?

 Lancashire active borrower lists define an active borrower as a registered user with at least one physical format issue transaction in the last 12 months.
-The active borrower count was about 100,000 out of the total population of 1.2 million (8%).
+The active borrower count is about 100,000 out of the total population of 1.2 million (8%).

-When looking across different areas in Lancashire, the lowest numbers for active borrowers were 1% of the population, and the maximum was 21%.
+When looking across different areas in Lancashire, the lowest numbers for active borrowers were 1% of the population, and the maximum 21%.
 It provided a really stark example of the difference in library borrowing between different communities.

 Even with the low examples there are positives though.
 It's encouraging to see there are no areas without _any_ active borrowers.
 If you're looking to increase usage in a community it's good to have a starting point of _some_ users in that area.
 Assuming about 1,500 people per LSOA, 1% would be 15 people who can promote the service.
 Perhaps a good opportunity for a refer a friend scheme?

 It's also a positive indication for the service that active borrowing can be greater than 20%.
 If all areas of the county got to that level, it would mean over doubling active borrowers.
 When you consider that there are also the other active membership types (events, ebooks/emagazines, PNET) it's clear that the potential for library membership remains a high percentage of the population.

-The area with 21% active borrowers was an LSOA that fell on the south side of Parbold library.
+The area with 21% active borrowers is an LSOA on the south side of Parbold library.
 Other examples of this data analysis have also shown that usage peaks around local libraries.
 That sounds like it should be obvious, but it isn't always reflected in policy.
 Policy can sometimes be driven by the fact people can reach a library, without necessarily having one in their immediate location.
-The data shows though that the presence of a library increases usage.
+The data shows that the presence of a library increases usage.
 It was no surprise to discover that Parbold has a thriving library, with regular events, and open 5 days a week.

 ![The library at Parbold](/assets/images/2025-03-20-parbold.jpg 'The library at Parbold') _The lovely looking library at Parbold.
 Photo provided by and copyright &copy; Lancashire libraries._

 We compared the spread of active borrowers across the different deprivation levels of the LSOAs, using the 1-10 decile values.
 We could see that this broadly matched the profile of the general population.
 This suggests that, in terms of borrowing, there isn’t a significant bias to favour either areas of low or high deprivation.

-We also looked at usage across different measures of how rural/urban each LSOA was, to see if there were any significant differences.
+We also looked at usage across different measures of how rural/urban each LSOA is, to see if there were any significant differences.
 Although generally uniform, there seemed slightly lower active borrowing in the Major conurbation areas (the biggest towns).
 Lancashire has 6 [mobile library vehicles](https://lancashirecc.maps.arcgis.com/apps/dashboards/37aa3e51fd354e22a763389535b5cc55) with hundreds of stops - it's highly likely this coverage across the authority helps to ensure that rural borrowing isn't disadvantaged.

 ## People using the computers